rwxrob/notes/Muc-off Big Bore valves.md

-Lachlan Morton won Unbound XL 2025 without valve cores.
-At this point if you are running tubeless and *don't* have Big Bore valves you are kind of living dangerously.
+Lachlan Morton rode Unbound XL 2025 without valve cores.
+At this point if you are running tubeless and *don't* have Muc-Off Big Bore valves (or an equivalent) you are kind of living dangerously—especially if you are doing big miles on chonk.

 - Ball value instead of shitty valve core
 - 240%+ more air flow